Market Analysis: Microsoft And Competitors In Software Industry

 -

-The Return on Equity (ROE) of 8.17% is 0.59% above the industry average, highlighting efficient use of equity to generate profits.
+With a Return on Equity (ROE) of 8.17% that is 0.59% above the industry average, it appears that the company exhibits efficient use of equity to generate profits.

 -